 Free student membership for full-time students

 Members network with one another and improve supply chain management skills.
 Members develop, advance, and share their supply chain knowledge and research.

 $40 student membership for full-time students majoring in Supply Chain Management

 $125 annual associate membership fee for students

 Dues-free membership for students, and includes membership to APICS

-The School of Business offers students the option to choose between Track I (Internship) or Track II (Capstone course) for Supply Chain and Logistics Management Bachelor Completer students who live in: Florida, Kansas, Illinois, Minnesota, North Dakota, and Wisconsin.
+The School of Business offers students the option to choose between Track I (Internship) or Track II (Capstone course) for Supply Chain and Logistics Management Bachelor Completer students who live in: Florida, Kansas, Minnesota, North Dakota, and Wisconsin.
 Internships are offered once a year, during the fall quarter.